First, Add Your Vehicle

 Curt Trailer Hitch 13171Shop All CURT

 Whatever your task at hand -- whether it's launching that boat before daybreak, setting up your camper before the rush or getting a final load to the dump before close -- CURT class 3 trailer hitches offer the strength needed for serious towing.
 They make it easy to hitch up and Bring It, offering a vehicle-specific fit and the weight capacity to handle a variety of trailers.
 Custom class 3 hitches are the most common type of receiver hitch for pickup trucks and SUVs.
 Because of their weight range, they are also found on full-size cars, crossovers and minivans.
-Each custom class 3 hitch is made vehicle-specific.
-This particular model fits certain years of the Jeep Cherokee (see application info to verify vehicle compatibility).
+Each custom-fit class 3 hitch package is made for vehicle-specific mounting.
+This particular kit fits certain years of the Jeep Cherokee KL (see application info to verify vehicle compatibility).
 It provides a weight carrying capacity of 5,000 lbs.
 GTW and 750 lbs.
 TW.
 It is also compatible with a weight distribution hitch for level towing and a rating of 6,000 lbs.
 WD and 750 lbs.
 WDTW.
-CURT class 3 trailer hitches are typically used to tow utility trailers, boat trailers, campers, snowmobile or ATV haulers and more (NOTE: Never exceed the lowest-rated towing component).
+CURT class 3 trailer hitches are typically used to attach and haul utility trailers, boat trailers, campers, snowmobile or ATV haulers and more (NOTE: Never exceed the lowest-rated towing component).
 Each class 3 hitch has a 2" receiver tube and is tested in accordance with SAE J684 for safety.
-To ensure that CURT class 3 receiver hitches have what it takes for serious trailering, each one is made in the USA to be strong and dependable.
-They are designed using a hands-on approach and are constructed with high-strength steel and precise welding.
-We also protect our class 3 hitches in a co-cured finish of liquid Bonderite and black powder coat for superior resistance to rust, chipping and UV damage.
-Plus, to give you the confidence to Bring It no matter what your next task is, all class 3 hitches are backed by a limited lifetime warranty.
+To ensure that CURT class 3 receiver hitches have what it takes for serious trailering, they are designed using a hands-on approach and are constructed with rugged, high-strength steel and precise welding.
+We also protect our class 3 hitches in a co-cured finish of liquid A-coat and black powder coat for superior resistance to rust, chipping and UV damage.

-- Made with a vehicle-specific design for a custom fit
+- Engineered with a vehicle-specific design for a custom fit

 - Tested for safety in accordance with SAE J684